Every language-learning method has its pros and cons.

 If you create a Study Plan with Busuu, we’ll keep a note of your goal for you, plus send you reminders, depending on when you want to study, and for how long.

 Maybe already started learning French before.
 Maybe you remember lessons from school.
-Or maybe you know more than you think you do, and already have English words in your vocabulary bank that are actually French…
+Or maybe you know more than you think you do, and already know English words that are French…

 This is what we’ll call your foundation.
 It can be the French months of the year, or, say, funny French words.